leeheekyo/goBulletinBoard/README.md

 # boardUsingGo
-it is server program using GO language.
+It is server program using GO language.
+This project consists of "example", "main".

-our project is making. and it will be finished in 2019.01.01

-add contributor.
+Detailed explainations are on each directory.
+And if you have any questions, please write a comment on this project.